Board of Directors

 Mike McKenna

-In his time at Cricket Australia, Mike was responsible for marketing, venue operations, commercial revenue, event management and promotion of all forms of cricket.
+Before joining VenuesLive, Mike spent eleven years on the Executive Team at Cricket Australia where he was responsible for marketing, venue operations, commercial revenue, event management and promotion of all forms of cricket.
 Mike was responsible for the development of the men's and women's Big Bash League.

 Prior to joining Cricket Australia, Mike was General Manager Commercial Operations with Essendon Football Club, National Marketing Manager for professional services firm Arthur Andersen, and held a variety of sales and marketing roles with Black and Decker and Carter Holt Harvey.

-Viv McEvoy headshot
+Viv McEvoy

 Vivienne McEvoy